-Premium Payments: Groups are required to pay a monthly premium to the plan or its designee.
-The plan will tell your group the premium amount and monthly due date.
-The premium must be paid by the due date stated on the premium bill.
-Only members for whom the plan has received applicable premium are entitled to covered services.
-In the event a group is late (delinquent) in paying required premiums, and to the extent permitted by law, the plan, in its sole discretion, may suspend payment of claims and/or prior authorization of services until full premium payment is received.
-Note:
+Premium Payments.
+Individuals and groups are required to pay applicable monthly premiums.
+You will be told the premium amount and due date.
+Premium must be sent by the due date stated on the bill.
+Only members for whom applicable premium has been received are entitled to covered services.
+In the event an individual or group is late

+(delinquent) in paying required premium, the plan, in accordance with applicable state and federal law, may suspend payment of claims and/or prior authorization of services until full premium payment is received.